theebruno/katikamu/README.md

 * Admin password  : admin
 * Teacher userid  : Teacher id
 * Student Userid  : cource-sem-rollnumber (PS-1-1001)
-* All password for student and teacher are their birthdays
+* All passwords for student and teacher are their birthdays